Search and Filter Conversations

 Make sure you have:

-The search bar is located at the top of the inbox sidebar, above the conversation list.
-It is the fastest way to find a specific conversation when you know a keyword, name, or reference number.
+The search icon is located in the page header near the top of the inbox.
+It is the fastest way to find a specific conversation or request when you know a keyword, name, email address, or reference number.

-Search results begin appearing as you type, filtering the conversation list in real time.
+Search results begin appearing as you type in the global search dialog.

 Tip: If your search returns too many results, combine it with filters (described below) to narrow down further.
 For example, search for "roof repair" and filter to only Open conversations.